 Rory, an advisor in Seattle, did this to me just last week.
 I decided to call him out on it in an email, since I could no longer reach him by phone:

 When we last spoke, you may have genuinely had someone else you wanted to talk with, but I’m guessing that you didn’t hire anyone.
 I think you know that opening up to someone (whether it’s me or someone else) will help you, but I bet it scares you, so you continue not to do anything.

 Changing just this one approach (avoidance) in your life could mean boatloads in the long-term.
 But it won’t happen without taking the first step…

 I received another call from Rory over the weekend in response to this note.
 In his message he told me I had given him a lot to think about and that he would be back from vacation—and would call me again—in two weeks.
 We’ll see…

 In any event, if the Tangoing client is lost, you have nothing to lose by boldly telling him you can see the dance he’s doing.
 Try reaching out that one extra time like I did with Rory, and see what happens to your practice.

-If you need it, don’t avoid the help I’m offering, and take me up on the free coaching session that came along with your re-opt on this e-letter.
+If you need it, don’t avoid the help I’m offering, and take me up on having a coaching conversation.
 Whatever you do for yourself or your clients, always keep REACHING…